paul-hammant/tbd/content/game-changers/index.md

  merging features between branches and only 5% of their time on new features.

  For the next couple of years, HP committed to a huge investment in Trunk Based Development and Continuous Integration.
-All product variants were re-architected as a single product on Git master, per-variant features extracted into XML config files, all engineers worldwide were given the same virtual machine for development, and a huge multi-tier continuous build process was fully automated in-house.
+All product variants were re-architected as a single product on a Git master, per-variant features extracted into XML config files, all engineers worldwide were given the same virtual machine for development, and a huge multi-tier continuous build process was fully automated in-house.
 The results were outstanding, with build time reduced to 1 hour and manual testing replaced with a 24 hour fully automated test suite including printing